jhinkoo331/jhinkoo331/README.md

 - 👋 Hi, I’m @jhinkoo331
-- 👀 I’m interested in LoL..
+- 👀 I’m interested in ***
-- 🌱 I’m currently learning how to play vn well.
+- 🌱 I’m currently learning vn
-- 💞️ I’m looking to collaborate on opening black
+- 💞️ I’m looking to..
-- 📫 How to reach me, no way
+- 📫 How to reach me, here

 <!---
 jhinkoo331/jhinkoo331 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.